Staff

 Kara Beer, Bander

-Kara has been migrating about for several years working as a technician on various avian research projects- from tracking Northern Bobwhites in Florida, to rappelling into Gyrfalcon nests in Alaska!
-She spends her time in between seasonal positions exploring and birding internationally.
-Throughout all of her fieldwork and travels, she always looks forward to fall migration!
-Kara first came to Hawk Ridge last year as a banding trainee and was amazed by the flight here.
-She is incredibly excited to return this fall as a bander at Hawk Ridge!
+Kara has been migrating about for several years working as a technician on various avian research projects, and traveling in between.
+Now, she spends her summers in the subarctic tundra ecosystem around Nome, Alaska studying Gyrfalcons and the other cliff-nesting raptors that breed there!
+Kara first came to Hawk Ridge in 2022 as a banding trainee and was amazed by the flight here.
+She is incredibly excited to return this fall for her third season as a bander at Hawk Ridge!

 Erik Bruhnke has loved birds since he was a child looking at chickadees.
 He graduated from Northland College in Wisconsin with a Natural Resources degree in 2008 and taught field ornithology at Northland College for three semesters.
 Throughout college and shortly after, he spent his summers conducting field research focused on breeding bird transects in Upper Michigan, point counts for a breeding bird atlas in Minnesota and Wisconsin’s Northwoods, vegetation and breeding bird surveys throughout wind farms in North Dakota’s prairie potholes, and cavity-nesting surveys in the Cascade Mountains of Oregon.
 He educated visitors about raptor identification throughout six fall seasons at Hawk Ridge, where he caught the lifelong hawkwatching bug.

 Following Hawk Ridge, he counted migrating raptors at the Corpus Christi HawkWatch in Texas in 2015; and was the 2016, 2017, and 2018 hawk counter at the Cape May Hawkwatch in New Jersey.
 Erik’s wildlife photography has won national awards, and he’s written for the American Birding Association’s Birder’s Guide, BirdWatching magazine, and Bird Watcher’s Digest.
-Erik is a birding tour guide for Victor Emanuel Nature Tours as well as his own business, Naturally Avian.
-He enjoys hiking, kayaking, ice skating, and being out in the snow.
+Erik is a full-time birding tour guide for Victor Emanuel Nature Tours.
+He also runs his own business, Naturally Avian.
+He enjoys hiking, kayaking, ice skating, and all that comes with the changing of the seasons.
 In his free time he loves to cook and bake, often following the recipes of his Omas and Opas.
 Erik is looking forward to helping people connect to the magic of migration at Hawk Ridge this fall!

 Sara DePew, Lead Naturalist